annotie/Env_LISPT/README.md

-# Env_LISPT / Adding an environmental dimension to LMPs
+# Env_LSIPT / Adding an environmental dimension to LMPs

-During a technical workshop in December 2018, the “better incorporation of environmental impacts/consequences in the livestock sector development” was identified as a priority for future development of the LISPT toolbox.
+During a technical workshop in December 2018, the “better incorporation of environmental impacts/consequences in the livestock sector development” was identified as a priority for future development of the LSIPT toolbox.
 Recommendations of the workshop were to start off by developing a stand-alone environmental module that uses data from LSIPT to calculate GHG emissions and water use from livestock.
 Later activities would include the incorporation of a feed basket and development of scorecards to highlight the trade-offs that exist amongst different interventions.
 This page presents all progress towards that objective.

 The proposed steps for calculating tier 1 and tier 2 GHG emissions and associated land requirements for feed production are as follows:
 1. Calculate Tier 1 GHG emissions for BAU as well as SCEN (based on animal numbers from the LMP - BAU and “with intervention”)